Kong/docs.konghq.com/app/_src/gateway/kong-manager/index.md

 Kong Manager is the graphical user interface (GUI) for {{site.base_gateway}}.
 It uses the Kong Admin API under the hood to administer and control {{site.base_gateway}}.

+{% if_version lte:3.9.x %}
 It comes in two options, depending on the edition of {{site.base_gateway}} that you're running: open-source or enterprise.

-Here's a comparison of some of the capabilities you get access to between the Kong Manager Enterprise (or Free mode) edition, and the OSS edition:
+Here's a comparison of some of the capabilities you get access to between the Kong Manager Enterprise edition, and the OSS edition:

 | Capability | Kong Manager Enterprise | Kong Manager OSS |
 |--|---------------------------------------|------------------|